lrybak/domoticz-airly/README.md

 A Python plugin for Domoticz to access airly api for smog data in Poland

 ## Installation
-* At the moment plugin works with Domoticz stable v3.8153.
-Users are reporting issues with Domoticz beta.
+* Plugin works with Domoticz stable v4.9700.
+If you face any bug please don't hesistate to report an issue.
 * Make sure your Domoticz instance supports Domoticz Plugin System - see more https://www.domoticz.com/wiki/Using_Python_plugins
 * Register at https://developer.airly.eu/ and get your free API key
 * Get plugin data into DOMOTICZ/plugins directory